OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

 ********************************************************************************
-GRASS GIS Quickstart
+GRASS GIS 7 Quickstart
 ********************************************************************************

+GRASS GIS is a powerful GIS which lets you visualize, manage, analyse and edit geospatial data.

+.. contents:: Contents

 Running
 ================================================================================

-.. author's note: Location now focusing on Spearfish as there wasn't enough disc space for the full NC dataset.
- Update osgeo-live8.5: light NC dataset is included
+.. author's note: Update in osgeo-live8.5: light NC dataset is included, tutorial rewritten

 To run GRASS GIS on the Live DVD, click on the GRASS link in the :menuselection:`Geospatial --> Desktop GIS` menu.
-From the "Welcome to GRASS" window select the Spearfish dataset for the location, and "user1" for the mapset, then click on [*Start Grass*].
+From the "Welcome to GRASS GIS " window select the North Carolina dataset for the location, and "user1" for the mapset, then click on [*Start GRASS*].

 .. image:: ../../images/screenshots/800x600/grass-startup.png
   :scale: 60 %
   :alt: screenshot
   :align: right

-This will launch GRASS into the `updated GUI written in wxPython <../../grass/wxGUI.html>`_.
+This will launch GRASS into the `graphical user interface (written in wxPython) <../../grass/wxGUI.html>`_.

 .. tip::  If you are on a netbook with a very small display (800x600 resolution) the startup screen might get a little scrunched and the [*Start GRASS*]